Rarieda Constituency

-Rarieda Constituency is an electoral constituency in Kenya.
+Rarieda is an electoral constituency in Kenya.
+The constituency was establishment in 1988 from the eastern portion of Bondo Constituency.
 It is one of six constituencies in Siaya County, and one of two constituencies in the former Bondo District.
 The entire constituency is located within the now defunct Bondo County Council.

-The majority of the population belong to the Luo community amd speak the Luo language.
+The majority of the population belong to the Luo community and speak the Luo language.